existenzial/CatDog/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+#CatDog

+a fun little Rails app to predict whether a person prefers dogs or cats based on their height and weight

 * Ruby version

-* System dependencies
+2.3.1

-* Configuration
+* Rails version
+5.0.0.1

-* Database creation
+* Dependencies

-* Database initialization
+* Test Suite

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Deployment

-* ...